Mberic/dao-library-js/API-core.md

 **description**

-Revokes permission from an address to call methods in a target function with the specified permission identifier.
+Revokes permission from an address to call a target function

-### Proposals
+## Proposals

 **action**: `proposalCount`

 **params**

-- `proposalId` - The unique identifier of the proposal.
+`proposalId` - The unique identifier of the proposal.

 **description** Resolves the count of proposals in the database.